-To automatically map out relationships between any two variables, click on the "Filter Connections" button on the top bar to access the Connections Filter, which is a search feature for linkages between specific variables.
+Figure 76: Equation Viewer Stepping Through the Model To view one of your variable's determinants or dependents, click on that variable in the relevant column.
+The visualization of that variable will be enlarged, and the Determinants and Dependents columns will be replaced with your new variable's determinants and dependents.
+To return to your old variable, simply search through the relevant column, where it will be outlined in blue.
+By clicking on determinants and dependents, you can "step through" the model and the interactions between variables.
+Connections Explorer Filter To automatically map out relationships between any two variables, click on the Filter Connections button on the top bar to access the Connections Filter, which is a search feature for linkages between specific variables.
 Type the starting and ending variables for the paths you want to map out.
-The Connections Filter will show a connections map which will represent up to 12 of the shortest paths between the two variables.
+The Connections Filter will show a connections map which will represent up to 12 of the most direct paths between the two variables.
 Paths that are more than 20 variables long will not be shown.
-Use the scroll bars to scroll across the connections map.
-To view the entire map at once, press the "Zoom Out" button in the top left corner of the map.
-To begin tracing through the paths between your starting and ending variables, click the "Apply Filter" button below the connections map as shown in Figure 62.
-You will then be shown your starting variable, and will be able to step through the paths that were shown on the connections map, with all other variable relationships filtered out.
-When you are done with the Connections Filter or would like to see all possible determinants and dependents for your variable and not just the ones found on the connections map, bring up the Connections Filter again and click the "Remove Filter" button.
+To view the entire map at once, press the Zoom Out button in the top left corner of the map.
+To begin tracing through the paths between your starting and ending variables, click one of the Apply Filter buttons below the connections map as shown in Figure 66.
+You will then be shown your starting variable, and will be able to step through either all the paths that were shown on the connections map or the single selected path, with all other variable relationships filtered out.
+When you are done with the Connections Filter or would like to see all possible determinants and dependents for your variable and not just the ones found on the connections map, bring up the Connections Filter again and click the Remove Filter button.

-Figure 62: Connections Filter
+Figure 77: Connections Filter

 Purpose of the Connections Explorer

 The Connections Explorer shows you connections between policy variables and results, but in simulations with multiple policy variables active, it cannot isolate the effects of each policy variable.
 Exploring the effects of multiple policy variables at once will make the cause and effect relationships between policy variables and results become unclear and confusing, since there is no way of seeing which effect was caused by each policy variable.
 Because of this, we recommend using the Connections Explorer on simulations with a single policy variable active.
 The policy variable should be applied to only 1 region, 1 industry, 1 commodity, etc. A specific example of how the Connections Explorer can be used to solve issues in a policy analysis is given in the documentation.

 Exporting Results

-In order to export forecast results from PI+, you will need to locate the "Export Results" button on the navigation header bar, between the save and options buttons.
-This button launches the "Data Export Center", which is the home for all result exporting.
+In order to export forecast results from E3+, you will need to locate the Export Results button on the navigation header bar, between the save and options buttons.
+This button launches the Data Export Center, which is the home for all result exporting.
 The interface of the export center has options for deciding what content should be exported, as well as the export file format, and some additional settings.
 When exporting multiple visualizations to an Excel Workbook, visualizations are each placed on a separate spreadsheet tab.

-Figure 63: Result Export
+Figure 78: Result Export